Tim Davis (baseball)

 Timothy Howard Davis (born July 14, 1970) is an American former professional baseball pitcher who played for the Seattle Mariners of Major League Baseball (MLB) from 1994-1997.

 Davis was drafted by the Seattle Mariners in the 6th round of the 1992 MLB draft out of Florida State University.
 He was first assigned to the Single-A Appleton Foxes of the Midwest League.
 In 16 games, he was 10–2 with a 1.85 ERA and 89 strikeouts.
 This performance earned Davis an All-Star berth and a promotion to the High-A Riverside Pilots.
 He started 1994 on the MLB roster and had a 4.01 ERA in 42 games.
 He was demoted to Triple-A Calgary in August where he had a 1.80 ERA in 6 starts.
 After missing most of the 1995 season, he appeared in 40 games for the Mariners in 1996.
-In 1999, he pitched in the Tampa Bay Devil Rays organization.
+In 1999, he pitched in the Tampa Bay Rays organization.

+As of 2019, Davis works as an assistant principal at his alma mater Liberty County High School in Bristol, Florida.

+Davis was previously the head coach of the school's baseball team.